Woven Wire Mesh

 Strength in Every Weave!

-Wire Drawing: The process begins with wire drawing, where metal rods or coils are drawn through a series of dies to reduce their diameter and achieve the desired wire gauge or thickness.
+Metal rods or coils are drawn through dies to achieve the required wire thickness.

 Architectural Wire